Breaking down barriers

 Result

 Within six months, the first neighbourhood team is operational.
-Collaboration partners include youth and disabled care, housing corporations, municipal institutions and the energy supplier.
-The new team ensures better help for families with (threatening) problems in the neighbourhood and in an earlier stage.
+The new team ensures better help in an earlier stage for people with (threatening) problems.